738/react-native-awesome-starter/README.md

 # react-native-awesome-starter

-This repository is initial development environment settings
+> This repository is about initial Development Environment Settings.

-SINCE 2018.09.19

-UPDATE 2019.07.28
+## Version

+- `react`: 16.5.0
+- `react-native`: 0.57.4

 ## Contents